Noether type discrete conserved quantities arising from a finite element approximation of a variational problem: Conservative properties of Lagrangian FEs for strong solutions

 Note that for generic $\geovec p \in \qb{\leb{2}(\W)}^d$ and $v\in\sobh{1}(\W)$ that

 Hence

 Applying a Cauchy--Schwarz inequality followed by a Poincar\'e inequality together with a trace inequality yields

-Noting $\varphi$ was a generic function in $\hoz$, dividing through by $\Norm{\nabla\varphi}$ and taking the supremum over $\varphi$ yields the desired result. \end{Proof}
+Noting $\varphi$ was a generic function in $\hoz(\W)$, dividing through by $\Norm{\nabla\varphi}_{\leb{2}(\W)}$ and taking the supremum over $\varphi$ yields the desired result. \end{Proof}

-\begin{Rem}[] It is worth noting that since the quantity $\div \cC[U]$ is not orthogonal to $\fes$ there are no powers of $h$ appearing in the estimate given in Lemma \ref{lem:upper-bound}.
-What is interesting is that the estimate still converges to zero at the same rate as that of the residual of the problem. \end{Rem}
+\begin{Rem}[] It is worth noting that since the quantity $\Div \cC[U]$ is not orthogonal to $\fes$ there are no powers of $h$ appearing in the estimate given in Lemma \ref{lem:upper-bound}.
+What is interesting is that the estimate still converges to zero at the same rate as that of the residual of the problem in an aposteriori sense \cite[c.f.]{Ainsworth:2000}. \end{Rem}